Addison Grace: Personal life

-Grace is bisexual and a non-binary trans man who uses he/him and they/them pronouns.
+Grace is bisexual and a non-binary trans man who uses he/they pronouns.
 Having identified as a bisexual cis woman at the beginning of his career, Grace discovered his identity while writing the song "I Wanna Be a Boy" and came out ahead of the song's official release.
-He has credited YouTube musician Dodie with helping him discover his bisexuality as a teenager.

 Grace is autistic and has ADHD, and has often spoken about mental health online.
 Outside of music, Grace crochets as a hobby and is known among fans for making stuffed animals, particularly sharks and frogs; his business, Wally the Wall Shark, is named for his stuffed shark.
 He has a tattoo above his knee of a lyric from the Phoebe Bridgers song "Graceland Too", which he performed while touring with Cavetown.
 He owns an adopted cat named Killua.

 During the George Floyd protests in 2020, Grace participated in Blackout Tuesday, encouraging followers to vote in upcoming elections and donate to a list of progressive and anti-racist organizations, including the Minnesota Freedom Fund, the Innocence Project, Reclaim the Block, and Black Lives Matter.
 In March 2022, following a series of legislation in Florida and Texas targeting LGBT youth such as the "Don't Say Gay" bill, Grace tweeted that he was "nauseatingly sick" of such legislation and to "keep speaking up against each one".
 Speaking to GoPride.com the following month, he said, "There are a lot of issues that I care about like global warming and the insane amount of attacks that are happening to transgender kids around the country.
 It is heartbreaking and still hurts even though it is not affecting the state where I live now.
 It is saying that someone does not deserve to feel comfortable in their body.
 I want to be able to be a voice for those kids."